JavaScript Reactivity (Part 1): A Global Look

 Then there's the update.
 When you notify, you have to do something to respond to the changes and keep state in sync.
 This is largely what determines if a strategy is push or pull.
 Wc-services works the best in pull frameworks, because we can simply ask the framework to diff and re-render.
 Frameworks like React or Lit do this extremely efficiently.
 Signals-based libraries like Solid and Preact Signals push invalidations when a value is written, and then effects pull the current value when they re-run.

 Other push-based systems do all the work in reaction to the notification.
 For example, Svelte 4 wires in the view changes at compile time, meaning that Svelte pushes particular updates in the view when a change notification occurs.
-The same happens with Solid, and partially with Preact signals.
+The same kind of fine-grained DOM updating happens with Solid, and partially with Preact signals.
 Solid makes fine grained reactive changes to the view when a signal is notified, and it doesn't call an overall re-render of the system.
 It does make the fine-grained updates within the view, though.
 Preact Signals can opt into this, but otherwise still participates in virtual DOM diffing like React.

 If your eyes are glazing over a bit I don't blame you!
 Describing all these systems, and trying to keep the descriptions accurate, is really hard and wordy and I start to sound like my obsessed 9-year-old talking at length about every single detail of all the blocks and properties of builds in Minecraft.
 (Not that that's ever happened 🤣)